joeldrake/di-next/_posts/how-to-build-a-repl.md

 #### Tab

-One think you notice when trying to code in a textarea is that the behaviour if the tab key works different than in a texteditor...
+One thing you notice when trying to code in a textarea is that the behaviour if the tab key works different than in a texteditor...

 Here is a snippet you can add to a keydown listener on your textarea to get the expected behaviour.